-

 Mentors: Rachel Bailey, Fabrice Baudoin, Masha Gordina

-Overview: We will study and simulate on computers the fractional Gaussian fields and their discretizations on surfaces like the two-dimensional sphere or two-dimensional torus.
+Overview: We study and simulate on computers the fractional Gaussian fields and their discretizations on surfaces like the two-dimensional sphere or two-dimensional torus.
 The study of the maxima of those processes will be done and conjectures formulated concerning limit laws.
 Particular attention will be paid to log-correlated fields (the so-called Gaussian free field).

 Box-ball systems and RSK tableaux